Skip to main content

 You should receive an HTTP/1.1 200 OK response.

-Stop the other container as well to verify if APISIX reports both upstream services unhealthy:
+Make the other upstream service temporarily unavailable to verify if APISIX reports both upstream services unhealthy:

 docker container stop nginx2